11 Day Trading Rules That Work

 The Actual Day Trading Rules

-6. Use stop-loss orders
+#6: Use stop-loss orders

-If you disagree, I want you to reconsider.
+If you disagree, I hope you reconsider.

 By programming the orders into your trading platform, you will not fail to follow these rules.